gabriel-jm/lithen-fns/docs/signals/data-signal.md

-# Lithen Tag Functions - signal / DataSignal
+# Lithen Functions - signal / DataSignal

 The `signal` function is used in certain places within the `html` template string to have some kind of reactivite with a specify value which is passed as parameter.
 This function is just a